 - May employers still provide different pay, benefits, etc., for temporary employees?

 Maybe.
-If temporary employees can be differentiated from permanent employees through either bona fide factors (such as seniority) or by determining they are not performing work of comparable character as compared to non-temporary employees, they may be compensated at a different level.
+If temporary employees can be differentiated from permanent employees through either bona fide factors or by determining they are not performing work of comparable character as compared to non-temporary employees, they may be compensated at a different level.

 - May employers provide different benefits to employees who insure their spouses or dependents from those who only insure themselves?